 - 2 1/2 cups old fashioned oats

-- In a separate bowl, sift together the flour, baking soda, salt, and chai spice blend.
+- In a separate bowl, sift together the flour, chai spice, baking soda, and salt.
 Gradually stir dry ingredients into butter mixture until just combined.

 - Add old fashioned oats and stir until just combined.